 Craig led us to a railroad trestle and climbed unhesitatingly up onto it, followed by Rusty and me.
 We’d barely arrived when we heard the blare of a diesel horn.
 A freight train was moving toward us at high speed.
 And then Craig dared me:

 I was the chicken.
 A moment later, Craig made his victorious leap to the riverbank.
 But Rusty was afraid.
 Craig shouted, “Come on, boy!”
 Rusty whimpered, fearful of the drop.
 “Rusty, jump!”
 Craig yelled.
 But Rusty just stood there whining.

 And then the train struck.
 It hurled the frightened dog between the steel beams and onto the riverbank twenty feet below.

 Craig ran to him.
 Rusty was panting hard, bleeding profusely, and barely conscious.
 Craig gently scooped him up, weeping bitterly, and carried his best friend home.
 I followed, crying and unable to stop my legs from shaking.

 There was a vulnerability in Craig I’d never seen before—and never saw again.
 The veterinarian amputated Rusty’s tail and re-set his hip and leg, but infection set in and Craig’s faithful companion died a week later.

 I’d like to say Craig changed after that.
 But he didn’t.
-A few years later, on a dare, he and two other teenagers got drunk and raced across town in a convertible.
-All three died.
+A few years later, on a dare, he and another teenager got drunk and raced across town in a convertible.
+Craig died.
 I don’t know how I knew, but the moment his mother called our house, I knew.
 I didn’t know how to pray back then, but I do now, and I’m praying for each of the people involved as I write this.

 Craig’s parents split up the following year.
 Decisions don’t occur in a vacuum, they send ripples into lives far beyond what we can see, and up close those ripples can be tidal waves.
 It was my first personal brush with tragedy.